ItCameFr0mMars/RedditBotMaker/README.md

 Step 5.
 Human solves the captcha and tells the bot to continue

 Step 6.
-Bot finished sign up process
+Bot finishes sign up process

 Step 7.
-Bot signs up for pooblic place bot
+Bot goes to the temp email inbox

 Step 8.
-Bot goes to the temp email inbox
+Bot verifies the email

 Step 9.
-Bot verifies the email

-Step 10.
 EZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 <br>